unoplatform/uno.todo/README.md

 ## Contributing
 Please read our [contributing guide](https://github.com/unoplatform/uno/blob/master/CONTRIBUTING.md) to learn about our development process and how to propose bug fixes and improvements.
-Come visit us on our [Discord Channel #uno-platform](https://discord.gg/eBHZSKG) for help on how to contribute!
+Come visit us on our [Discord Server](https://platform.uno/discord) for help on how to contribute!

 Contribute to Uno in your browser using [GitPod.io](https://gitpod.io), follow [our guide here](https://platform.uno/docs/articles/features/working-with-gitpod.html).